ocrmypdf/OCRmyPDF/docs/docker.rst

 container is ephemeral – it runs for one OCR job and terminates, just like a command line program.
 We are using Docker to deliver an application (as opposed to the more conventional case, where a Docker container runs as a server).
+For that reason we usually use the ``--rm`` argument to delete the container when it exits.

 To start a Docker container (instance of the image):